 As we said before, there’s no one way to be a music producer.
-Producers take on many different attitudes, have a variety of experience, and approach the music-making process at different angles.
+Producers take on many different attitudes, have a variety of experiences, and approach the music-making process from different angles.
 To be fair to all of the music producers out there, there’s a greater chance they span several “personalities” than they could ever be pinned down to one type.

 There are the project managers, who choose certain mix engineers, recording engineers, artists, and others together in a recording studio to create magic.
 Rick Rubin paired Johnny Cash with a variety of alternative acts to create American Recordings, earning Cash two Grammy nominations and a win for his performance on “Give My Love to Rose.”

 At the other end of the spectrum are the technophiles who love getting their hands dirty.
 They understand all of the technical aspects of the studio and the gear and use it to bend the music to meet the goals of the artist and/or label.
 If you are just now starting to produce music, we suggest starting small with an inexpensive or free DAW so that you can learn the basics before filling up your studio with costly and sometimes unnecessary gear.

 There are also cutting-edge producers who try to push the boundaries of sound design, both good and bad.
 Phil Spector revolutionized music production with his Wall of Sound while Rubin produced “louder” music with what some would call mixed results.
 In the early 70s, scratching records and using samples were newer techniques that came to define hip hop and rap and are now commonly used tools in any hip hop or rap producer’s arsenal.